objekx/objecx-ui/README.md

 ## Design Tokens

-A tokens.json file contains Velin's design primitives for tooling and automation:
+A tokens.json file contains Objecx's design primitives for tooling and automation:

 ```css
 {